sharmine-s/sql-databases/challenges/07_wrapping_in_application_class.md

   end
 end

+# Don't worry too much about this if statement.
+It is basically saying "only
-# If we run this file using `ruby app.rb`,
+# run the following code if this is the main file being run, instead of having
-# run the app.
+# been required or loaded by another file.
+# If you want to learn more about __FILE__ and $0, see here: https://en.wikibooks.org/wiki/Ruby_Programming/Syntax/Variables_and_Constants#Pre-defined_Variables
+if __FILE__ == $0
   app = Application.new(
     'music_library',
     Kernel,
     AlbumRepository.new,
     ArtistRepository.new
   )
   app.run
+end
 ```

 _If you're not sure why we're giving the `Kernel` as an argument to our class, [see this bite about unit-testing IO](https://github.com/makersacademy/golden-square/blob/main/mocking_bites/05_unit_testing_terminal_io_bite.md)_